 “I want to know, for certain, that this isn’t a kind of epilepsy or something, or a brain condition – that there’s nothing physically up there that’s making me feel like this.
 I need to rule it out.
 Then I will accept this fully.
 Only then.”

 “We need to get you discharged from the psychiatrists, ASAP.
 There is nothing psychologically wrong with you at all.
 We found some abnormalities in your brain, and I know exactly what the problem is.
 You have a sleep disorder, not a psychiatric one, and I know how we can help sort it out.”

 I knew it.
 I fucking knew it.
-Six months of my life I’d been walking around thinking I had bipolar, when I didn’t.
-Six months that included a fuckton of medications that I didn’t need to take.
-Six months in which I’d had to tell my boss that I had bipolar disorder, when I actually didn’t have it at all.
+Six months of my life I’d been walking around thinking I had bipolar when I didn’t.
+Six months that included a tonne of medications that I didn’t need to take.
+Six months in which I’d had to tell my boss that I had bipolar disorder when I actually didn’t have it at all.

 Not long after that, I returned to the hospital neurologist and he talked to me about narcolepsy.
 Finally, it all started to make sense.
 He arranged for me to have further tests, which I’ll probably talk about in another post (because this one’s gone on a bit), and made sure that I was discharged fully and completely from the mental health teams.

 Narcolepsy is something I’ve had since I was a child – I know that now.
 It’s something that’s estimated to affect about 1 person in 2,500.
 That means that in the UK there are approximately 30,000 people who have narcolepsy, though it is believed that the majority have not been diagnosed.